m-labs/artiq/doc/manual/getting_started_mgmt.rst

 .. note::

-    ``$ artiq_session`` does not support ssl, since it is only intended for simple single-machine setups.
+    ``artiq_session`` does not support SSL, since it is only intended for simple single-machine setups.